 Monhegan: First built in 1824 and restored in 1850, this granite block tower stands 47 feet high and is conically shaped.
 The tower is located 10 miles offshore Monhegan Island.
 Can be reached by car ferry from Boothbay Harbor, New Harbor, and Port Clyde.
 This tower is frequently the subject of artists.

 Owls Head Light

 Owls Head: The tower of white brick was built in the peak of the headland in 1825.
-It stand 20 feet above ground and 100 feet above mean high water.
+It stands 20 feet above the ground and 100 feet above mean high water.
 It is located within Owls Head Light State Park.
 Can be viewed from Lighthouse Road off Route 73.